Angler-Studios/.github/profile/README.md

 - If you’d like to collaborate, open an issue or start a discussion — we’ll get back to you.

 ## Contact
-For press, partnerships, or business inquiries: contact@aengler-games.com Follow our development updates on GitHub and project-specific channels.
+For press, partnerships, or business inquiries: contact@anglerstudios.de Follow our development updates on GitHub and project-specific channels.

 Thanks for stopping by — we make games to be played, shared, and remembered.
 Come sail with us.